Applied-Scientific-Research/onbody/README.md

 * Compare performance vs. various block sizes - while 64 is probably ideal for GPUs, is less best for CPU? make sure to add tree-build times to the performance figures - DONE
 * See if I can get gcc to vectorize the inner loops - we need to speed this up - DONE
+* Enable OpenMP parallelization for the tree-build part - DONE